Mezela/CV/README.md

 **KPMG** (2014 - 2018)
 *Management Consultant*

+- Worked across multiple sectors focused on developing data and resource modelling tools to enable companies to improve service delivery and process efficiency, and to reduce costs.
 - Managed teams and workstreams, and owned client deliverables.
 - Industries/clients included a global bank, a global insurance firm, a global pharmaceutical firm, NHS trusts and metropolitan police forces.
 - Data Quality: Developed a multi-level, KPI-based Qlikview data dashboard to track and improve operational performance.